Prime Minister of France: Role

 According to article 21 of the Constitution, the prime minister "shall direct the actions of the Government".
 Additionally, Article 20 stipulates that the government "shall determine and conduct the policy of the Nation", and it includes domestic issues, while the president concentrates on formulating directions on national defense and foreign policy while arbitrating the efficient service of all governmental authorities in France.
 Other members of the government are appointed by the president "on the recommendation of the prime minister".
-In practice the prime minister acts in harmony with the president to whom he is a subordinate, except when there is a cohabitation.
-In such cases, a constitutional convention gives the prime minister primacy in domestic affairs, while the president oversees foreign affairs.
-His responsibilities, then, are akin to those of a prime minister in a parliamentary system.
+In practice, the prime minister acts in harmony with the president, except when there is a cohabitation.
+During cohabitation, according to the Constitutional Council, "the centre of gravity of power shifts from the Élysée to Matignon", with the president losing his status as head of the executive.
+In such cases, the prime minister traditionally exercises primacy in domestic affairs, while the president limits their action to defense and, to a lesser degree, to foreign affairs.

-The prime minister can "engage the responsibility" of their government before the National Assembly.
+The prime minister can "engage the responsibility" of the government before the National Assembly.
 This process consists of placing a bill before the assembly, and either the assembly overthrows the government, or the bill is passed automatically (article 49).
 In addition to ensuring that the government still has support in the house, some bills that might prove too controversial to pass through the normal assembly rules are able to be passed this way.

 The prime minister may also submit a bill that has not been yet signed into law to the Constitutional Council (article 61).
-Before they are allowed to dissolve the assembly, the president has to consult the prime minister and the presidents of both houses of Parliament (article 12).
-They are, as the representative of the government, the only member of the government able to introduce legislation in Parliament.
+Before dissolving the assembly, the president must consult the prime minister and the presidents of both houses of Parliament (article 12).
+The prime minister is the only member of the government able to introduce legislation in Parliament.